You found it. Welcome to Ouro.

 Ouro is rooted in regional Victoria — South Gippsland specifically — and connected to the wider ecosystem of people working on regenerative futures in communities across the state.
 The physical embeddedness matters: this isn't advisory work parachuted in from the city.
 It grows from being here, knowing the neighbours, understanding the land.

 I'm Isabel.
-I wrote the book on digital placemaking — literally — and spent years inside government learning how institutions actually work versus how they're supposed to.
-Ouro is what happens when those two things combine with the decision to actually live in the places I care about.
+I wrote a book on digital placemaking, and spent years inside government learning how institutions actually work versus how they're supposed to.
+Ouro is what happens when those two things meet the decision to actually live in the places I care about.

-I tend a garden, commute between Melbourne and South Gippsland, and share a Passive House with my partner and our cat Ophelia, who has opinions about everything.
-I restore via Chinese audiobooks and long drives through the Strzelecki Ranges.
+I commute between Melbourne and South Gippsland, and share a Passive House with my partner and our cat Ophelia, who, like me, practices critical pragmatism.
+I decompress with long hikes through Wilsons Prom, landcare groups, and the occasional painting that goes nowhere in particular.

-I'm particularly drawn to Hannah Arendt's idea of natality — the capacity to begin something genuinely new — and Bruno Latour's insistence that the social is always being assembled, never finished.
-Ouro is an attempt to work from those convictions rather than just write about them.
+Arendt's natality — the capacity to begin something genuinely new — and Latour's insistence that the social is always being assembled, never finished, are the convictions Ouro tries to practice in reality.

 Ouro is early.
 If you're working on something place-based and regenerative — or if you think there's something worth talking about — I'd like to hear from you.